solana-foundation/developer-content/content/courses/intro-to-solana/getting-started.md

 - **Challenge** - another project, with just a few simple prompts that you should take and implement independently.

+## How do I use the course effectively?

 The lessons here are very effective, but everyone comes from different backgrounds and aptitudes that can't be taken into account by static content.